 Install the CLI

-- Run the following command to install the CLI.
+- Run the following command to install the latest CLI version.
 Copied Copy

 - Run the following command to verify the CLI installation.
 Copied Copy